 - Loss of appetite

-While a coughing dog should see a vet for an evaluation, if lethargy or loss of appetite accompany a cough, see your vet immediately as this may indicate serious complications such as pneumonia.
+While a coughing dog should see a vet for an evaluation, if lethargy or loss of appetite accompany a cough, see your vet immediately.
+This may indicate serious complications, such as pneumonia.

 The symptoms usually appear about 5-10 days after exposure to an infected dog and can last for up to 3 weeks, though symptoms may improve considerably within a few days.
 It is thought that dogs can remain contagious for several weeks after symptoms clear up.

 Uncomplicated cases of kennel cough can often be diagnosed based on history (i.e. exposure to new dogs), symptoms, and physical examination.
 If some of the more serious signs such as nasal discharge, lethargy, and loss of appetite are present, further testing such as blood counts and radiographs (x-rays) may be recommended.

 Your vet will recommend treatment based on the severity of illness in your dog.
 Many dogs recover without treatment, so your dog may simply require monitoring to ensure the symptoms are not worsening.
 For dogs with severe coughs, a cough suppressant may be prescribed, and in some cases, antibiotics may be prescribed to combat bacterial infections.
 If your dog has symptoms such as fever, lethargy, and loss of appetite, more intensive treatment will be recommended.
 Pressure from a collar can exacerbate kennel cough symptoms, so switching to a harness is recommended for the duration of the illness.

 Both injectable and intranasal (administered in the nose) vaccines are available to protect against kennel cough.
 Your veterinarian can recommend an appropriate vaccination schedule based on your dog's situation and risk factors for kennel cough.